buddha-dharma/buddhism/books.md

 # List of Books on Buddhism
+- Mindful Compassion - Paul Gilbert PhD
-- Art of Happiness
+- Art of Happiness - Dalai Lama
 - What the buddha taught - Walpoa Rahula
-- Mastering the Core Teachings of the Buddha
+- Mastering the Core Teachings of the Buddha - Daniel Ingram
-- The Mind Illuminated
+- The Mind Illuminated - John Yates
 - The Joy of Living - Yongey Mingyur Rinpoche, Eric Swanson
 - Thich Nhat Hanh
     - The Heart of the Buddha's Teaching